cjmckenna/lightshowpi/README.md

 # lightshowpi

-This repository contains components to leverage and Jenkins pipeline to control an animated lightshow using lightshopi.
-These are here just in case anyone would like some inspiration for using Jenkins with lightshowPi.
+This repository contains components to leverage and Jenkins pipeline to control an animated lightshow using lightshowpi.
+These are here just in case anyone would like some inspiration for using Jenkins with lightshowPi

+LightshowPi can be found here: http://lightshowpi.org/

 The driving force behind this effort was to give me more flexibility of what I can do before a show, during a show and after a show.
 It was also a chance to use my dev/ops skills on something fun rather than work.